sarimjkhan/swftbox/Readme.md

 open in browser http://localhost:3000
 ```

-## Running the server locally using docker-compose
+## Running the project locally using docker-compose

 ```
 - docker-compose up